ErieBearsOS/eriebearsos.github.io/_posts/2020-09-09-the-first-challenge.md

 ## Three Months Later...

 Well, not a ton has happened yet.
 Members are scattered, in-person games are rough, and interest is a meme.

-"Why not run an event?"
+We decided the best idea to get things rolling was to do a proper event, so here goes nothing...

 **Welcome to The First Challenge!**

+## Info for Players:

 ### Date
 26th of September, 2020